All content ©2019 Walsingham Development Group (or otherwise with permission)

-Commended by the Cash in the Attic team, our village charity shop is well worth a visit, with good quality donated items – raising funds to transform the loves of street children in Colombia.
+Commended by the Cash in the Attic team, this village charity shop is well worth a visit, with good quality donated items – raising funds to transform the loves of street children in Colombia.
 Visit letthechildrenlive.org

-You can even get a haircut in the village, courtesy of Bert Frew whose popular salon is found next to the Farms Shop.
+Courtesy of Bert Frew whose popular salon is found next to the Farms Shop.
 Telephone 01328 821600 to make an appointment!

 Great Walsingham Barns